mostafabarmshory/am-wb-core/document/widgets-input.md

 ### value

-Specifies the value of an <input> element
+Specifies the value of an input widget